Trudi van der Tak

 Kathleen has over 16 years teaching experience in the U.S. and Germany, and a Master of Science in Educational Technology.
 She is currently based in Frankfurt where she also shares her writing on this subject on her blog Lehrer Werkstatt.

-Jennifer is a qualified teacher with 10+ years of classroom experience in the U.S., Europe and Africa.
-She holds a M.Ed. in International Education and works in Europe, and the U.S.
+Jennifer is a qualified teacher with 10+ years of classroom experience in the Africa, Europe and the United States.
+She holds a M.Ed. in International Education.

 More about her personal story: http://dachauisalsoatown.wordpress.com